Ohio Legal Sports Betting Overview

 Phone Number: (216) 297-4777

 Jack Cleveland Casino is located at the heart of Cleveland City.
-Partnering with UK-based Kambi Sports, it’s likely that Jack Entertainment, the entertainment operator of Jack Cleveland Casino, will launch its own online sportsbook, betJACK, in January 2023. betJACK will likely provide retail betting at the casino’s sportsbook.
+Partnering with UK-based Kambi Sports, Jack Entertainment (the entertainment operator of Jack Cleveland Casino) launched its own online sportsbook, betJACK, in January 2023. betJACK is providing retail betting at JACK Thistledown Racino in North Randall as well as the casino’s sportsbook in Cleveland.
 The casino currently employs more than 1,600 team members to operate its near 2,000 slot machines, 89 table games, large poker room, and four restaurants.
 The casino is partnered with three downtown hotels and over a dozen local restaurants, which you can visit and receive special discounts if you are a ClubJACK member.